Live Traffic Grid

 Columns

 The following table lists the Live Traffic columns and the information they display.
-Apart from just being a descriptive tag, each column name can be applied as a matching condition filter (for example, you can create a filter that matches TLS Version column values and apply actions applicable only for a session with TLS 1.3).
+Apart from just being a descriptive tag, each column name can be applied as a matching condition within filters and rules (for example, you can create a filter or rule that matches TLS Version column values and apply actions applicable only for a session with TLS 1.3).
 In addition to the predefined columns listed below, Fiddler Everywhere allows you to create your own custom columns.

 Column name Description